willyvvu/FigmaProtoVM/docs/ARCHITECTURE.md

 To keep the number of if statements down, we want to abstract away reads/writes so that we can reuse them as much as we can.

-### Types of Memory

-First, we implement the existing ELVM memory.
+In order to implement the existing ELVM memory, we have:

 - Variable memory: only made as big as practical, just a single-mode collection of float variables read/written by LOAD and STORE.